 2.1 Reference and mitigation scenarios in the IAM framework

-We developed two sets of scenarios based on the socio-economic key-elements of the SSP narratives (O’Neill et al., 2017), such as population and technology (Fig. 1).
+We developed two sets of scenarios based on the socio-economic key-elements of the SSP narratives (Fig. 1).
 The SSP narratives outline five plausible pathways that global societal development could follow in the 21st century and are characterized by key elements, such as population, equity, economy, trade, lifestyle, policies, technology and energy intensity (O’Neill et al., 2017).
-The SSP narratives do not take into account potential impacts of climate change or new climate policies and can thus be considered reference scenarios with respect to climate change (O’Neill et al., 2013).
+Potential impacts of climate change or new climate policies are not included, and the SSP narratives can thus be considered reference scenarios with respect to climate change (O’Neill et al., 2013).
 The first set of scenarios used in this study is elaborated by translating the key elements of the SSP narratives into model parameter values.
 As no new climate polices were considered, the scenarios of this first set are hereinafter referred to as reference scenarios.
 A second set of scenarios (“mitigation scenarios”) was elaborated, considering a mitigation strategy consistent with relevant aspects of the SSP narratives.
 Model parameter values were selected reflecting the assumed mitigation strategy in the respective scenario.
 Mitigation measures considered were limited to consequences of the introduction of a global carbon tax on fossil fuels targeting overall reductions in energy use and the replacement of fossil fuels with renewable energies, including bioenergy.
 Carbon taxes are generally regarded as an effective economic incentive to reduce greenhouse gas emissions and lead to less volatility in emissions prices than quantity restrictions as in carbon trading schemes (Golosov et al., 2014; Hassler et al., 2016a).
 Instead, the tax can be set equal to the expected damage of a marginal unit of emissions allowing market participants to take these damages into account when making economic decisions.